 It is important that nominees have exhibited serious interest in pursuing leadership opportunities in their home countries, and demonstrate a genuine desire to learn first-hand about the United States, its people, society, and institutions.
 It is also very important that nominees understand that, if selected, they will be expected to fully and seriously participate in all program components during the month, as well as in follow-up activities afterward in their home country.
 In addition, participants should be ready to inform and educate Americans about the cultures and societies of their home countries in non-structured gatherings and in public presentations.

-The Institute will take place in the United States during the month of July 2013.
+Both Institutes will take place from June 28-July 26, 2014.
 Participant’s costs will be supported by the U.S. State Department, Bureau of Cultural and Educational Affairs, and the U.S. Embassy in Zagreb.

 Since many participants will be minors and will be traveling from their home country alone, the U.S. host institution will provide adult chaperones who will accompany participants on flights between one or two European airports to the location of the Summer Institute and back.

-Completed application, together with a motivational essay (1000 words maximum), 2 recommendations, academic records from the last year and any other supplemental documents should be sent to the U.S. Embassy by February 15, 2013.
+Completed application, together with a motivational essay (1000 words maximum), two recommendations, academic records from the last year and any other supplemental documents should be sent to the U.S. Embassy by January 31, 2014.